cmichaelgraham/aurelia-typescript/README.md

 ## What's New

+### All samples updated to the Aurelia [Early September Release](http://blog.durandal.io/2015/09/05/aurelia-early-september-release-notes/)

 The goal of the Aurelia-TypeScript project is to help you quickly get started using Aurelia and TypeScript and then to help you rapidly expand your expertise building systems with Aurelia and TypeScript.

 As part of this effort, documentation for the samples, IDEs, and other notes can now be found in one consolidated location.